tkokhing/kiddyPython/01 Applied Data Science with Python/01.1 Data Analysis with Python/introduction.md

 ## Ask the Right Question

-To learn how to analyze data in Python, we need to ask the right question focusing on 'estimate' and 'predict' on what data source is curreently available.
-E.g. Can we estimate the price of a used car based past transactions? and what is the prediction of tomorrow's weather based on Y-O-Y trend?
+To learn how to analyze data in Python, we need to ask the right question focusing on 'estimate' and 'predict' on what data source is currently available.
+E.g.

-*   To answer this question, we are going to (i) use various Python packages to perform data cleaning, (ii) exploratory data analysis, (iii) model development and (iv) model evaluation.
+*   Can we estimate the price of a used car based past transactions? and what is the prediction of tomorrow's weather based on Y-O-Y trend?

-    *   Data does not mean information unless you decipher the information and insights from raw data
+*   But questioning does not end here.
+Data does not mean information unless you go deeper (many angle to attack!) to decipher the information and insights from raw data
-    *   For example, is there data on the prices of other cars and their characteristics?
+    *   Is there data on the prices of other cars and their characteristics?
     *   What features of cars affect their prices?
 Colour?
 Brand?
 Does horsepower also affect the selling price, or perhaps, something else?

+To answer these questions, we will use various Python packages to (i) perform data cleaning, (ii) exploratory data analysis, (iii) model development and (iv) model evaluation.

 ## Three Main Packages in Python

+Cognitiveclass.ai groups them into three categories

 *   Scientific Computing Libraries
     *	Python – primarily a two-dimensional table consisting of column and row labels, which are called a DataFrame.